front-commerce/developers.front-commerce.com/source/docs/magento1/add-custom-endpoint.md

 ## Good to know

 - If you can, extend `FrontCommerce_Integration_Model_Api2_Abstract` in your own API class.
-This class add useful functions like:
+This class adds useful helper functions such as:
     - `public function getCustomer()` : Retrieve current customer and save it in customer session.
     - `protected function _initStore()` : Set current store with default store view or store set in request params.
-    - `protected function _getStore()` : Rewrite Magento get store base method for no repeat function if store was already set.
+    - `protected function _getStore()` : Rewrite Magento's base method to memoize store value.
 Retrieve current store according to request and API user type.
     - `protected function _getCurrency()` : Retrieve current currency.
     - ...
-- If you apply `_applyCollectionModifiers($collection)` to your own `$collection` you can use dynamic API collection filter (see [Magento documention](https://devdocs.magento.com/guides/m1x/api/rest/get_filters.html))
+- If you apply `_applyCollectionModifiers($collection)` to your own `$collection` you can use dynamic API collection filter (see [Magento documentation](https://devdocs.magento.com/guides/m1x/api/rest/get_filters.html))
 - If you need to send back an API error, use `$this->_critical(ERR_CODE);`